imfx77/kanboard-plugin-TodoNotes/README.md

 <summary><strong>Keeping the Settings</strong></summary>

-All the settings from the above menus are attempted to be remembered for each list separately, thus providing maximum customization to the user on every single client.
+All the settings from the above menus are attempted to be remembered for each list separately, thus providing maximum customization to the user in every single client.
-The persistence mechanism uses the SESSION variable while the user is online and COOKIES to store the settings on the client browser between the sessions.
+The persistence mechanism uses the SESSION variable while the user is online and COOKIES to store the settings in the client browser between the sessions.

-If you have disabled cookies for the KB domain, then every time you start a new session the settings for all list will be default, and whatever you set during the session will be lost when you disconnect or close the client.
+If you have disabled cookies for the KB domain, then every time you start a new session the settings for all lists will be default, and whatever you set during the session will be lost when you disconnect or close the client.

 </details>